rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 Critter arg1 - the critter being bartered with int     arg2 - the default value of the goods
-Critter arg3 - table of requested goods (being bought from NPC) int     arg4 - the amount of actual caps in the barter stack (as opposed to goods) int     arg5 - the value of all goods being traded before skill modifications Critter arg6 - table of offered goods (being sold to NPC) int     arg7 - the total cost of the goods offered by the player
+Critter arg3 - table of requested goods (being bought from NPC) int     arg4 - the number of actual caps in the barter stack (as opposed to goods) int     arg5 - the value of all goods being traded before skill modifications Critter arg6 - table of offered goods (being sold to NPC) int     arg7 - the total cost of the goods offered by the player